prajwal0210/traumatic/content/blog/machine-learning/index.md

 description: "Machine learning is the science of getting computers to learn......"
 ---

-> Machine learning is the science of getting computers to learn without being explicitly performed  - `Arthur Samuel.`
+> Machine learning is the science of getting computers to learn without being explicitly programmed  - `Arthur Samuel.`

 ![Machine-Learning](./ML.jpg)